12 Core SEO·Search-Engine Concepts — sandbox · E-E-A-T · DA · CTR · AI Overview on One Page

 Long-tail Specific, longer, lower volume but clear intent "Local Tax Act housing property tax rate 2026"

-New sites can't win short-tail.
-Accumulating long-tails is the path.
-Our matrix/simulation additions are exactly the long-tail capture strategy.
+New sites simply can't win short-tail.
+The path forward is patiently accumulating long-tails, and the matrices and simulations we keep adding are exactly that long-tail capture strategy.

-11. Three analytics tools — looking at one is missing 80%
+11. Three analytics tools — looking at one is missing the big picture

 Tool Shows Limit